APTA-Technologies/.github/profile/README.md

 ## Hi there 👋

 Welcome to the public repositories of APTA Technologies.
-Here you can find
+Here you can find the following repositories.

 ### APTAnomaly ###

 A Velociraptor artifact helping incident responders to find malicious acitivites in Windows event logs faster.
+It assigns every log line a novelty score, indicating how surprising this event is.
+Loaded into a timeline viewer, this helps to gain a quick overview of relevant points in time.
+You'll find activities faster, and can correlate difference services on the same or even different endpoints.

+If you find this useful, you probably want to check out our own timeline viewer, specifically made to support incident responders digging through log data.

 ### logdiff ###

 A Github Action to quickly identify differences in program execution traces.

-Find out more on apta.tech
+Find out more on [www.apta.tech](https://www.apta.tech).

+You can follow us on <a rel="me" href="https://infosec.exchange/@aptatech">@aptatech@infosec.exchange on Mastodon</a>

 <!--